Home The City of Vancouver The Vancouver Police Museum

 Vancouver’s Museum about Crime and Policing

 The Vancouver Police Historical Society is the registered charity that runs the museum.
-The organization’s goal is to create connections between law enforcement and the public and to get folks interested in the history of the Vancouver Police Department.
+The organization’s goal is to create connections between law enforcement and the public and to get people interested in the history of the Vancouver Police Department.

 FORBIDDEN VANCOUVER WALKING TOURS